mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "Yea..." thi said, thinking the same thing.
 "Well what if– ... no... but..."

-Even if we could pass the wall, we would face countless obstacles that, if failed, would mean death or enslavement.
-There had to be another way.
+I interrupted hae, "Even if we could pass the wall, we'll face many more obstacles.
+If we fail any of them, it means death or enslavement.
+There has to be another way."

 "Shh- do you hear that?" thi said.
 For once I wasn't the first to hear a thing.

-I removed the listener and put my ear to the wind.
-In the darkness of the ocean, I heard a maman's voice call out, "One Lao'ka to go.
-Steady your paddles."
+I removed the listener and put my ear to the air.
+In the dead air, I could hear the sound of lazy oars splashing through the slush out of time.

 "Looters?"
 I asked Annu.

 "No. They couldn't carry anything in a row boat.
 Must be stragglers from the blockade."

+In the darkness of the ocean, a maman's voice was barely audible, "-n lao'a ... stea 'ose 'addles."

+Annu's face widened immediately, as if a flurry of disparate thoughts were connecting themselves all at once.
+Thi loudly yelled, "Shinna!" as if hae belly no longer hurt.

+The oars cut back to a silence, but no response came.

+"You know them?"
+I asked.

+"I know that voice, I heard it often when I was stowed away on Ramne's ship."

+"How do you know we can trust them?"

+"There's a reason Ramne had to steal a boat."

+I smiled and couldn't wait to meet our new friends.

+"Shinna!
+It's Ginnu!" thi yelled again.

+The water remained silent for a moment more, then began with quiet disquiet, rummaging through the water.
+The sound followed a path toward the shore some fifty paces toward Rudjan.
+I looked to Annu who looked back at me with hae hand extended in a gesture of fellowship.
+I took it in mine, and together we walked along the shoreline toward the place where they were about to land.

+"Let's take a break all," Shinna said as their boat slid itself to a stop upon the sandy sea floor.
+A woman left the boat with a rope in hand and came ashore looking for a place to tie the other end.
+The rest sat forward on their benches, sprawled out upon their oarshafts to relieve their muscles.

 <!-- "Annu.
 What did you use to get here?"